-The validity of the issuance of the ordinary shares offered hereby will be passed upon for us and the selling shareholders by Conyers Dill & Pearman.
-Various legal matters relating to the offering will be passed upon for us and the selling shareholders by Drinker Biddle & Reath LLP.
+The validity of the issuance of the ordinary shares offered hereby will be passed upon for us by Conyers Dill & Pearman.
+Various legal matters relating to the offering will be passed upon for us by Drinker Biddle & Reath LLP.
 Various legal matters relating to the offering will be passed upon for the underwriters by Sidley Austin LLP.